Search for long-lived particles decaying to leptons with large impact parameter in proton-proton collisions at

-These samples are dominated by muons from decays of \PB hadrons, and the QCD multijet simulation describes the data well in the region outside of the \PZ boson peak in the invariant mass distribution.
+These samples are dominated by muons from decays of \PQb hadrons, and the QCD multijet simulation describes the data well in the region outside of the \PZ boson peak in the invariant mass distribution.
 We perform a naive ABCD estimate with the QCD multijet simulation and find no evidence for \ad dependence, which indicates that the nominal background estimation already accounts for the heavy-flavor background.
 In the last heavy-flavor background study, we estimate this particular background in the SRs from the ratios of the number of events in each SR to the number of events in the prompt CR, from the QCD multijet simulation in the nonisolated region.
 We multiply these ratios by a normalization factor obtained from the number of QCD multijet simulated events that pass the nominal $\Pgm\Pgm$ preselection.
-Using this approach, we estimate that the heavy-flavor background is about 2 (20)\% of the nominal background estimate in SR I (IV), which is small and well covered within the nominal prediction uncertainties.
+Using this approach, we estimate that the heavy-flavor background is about 2 (20)\% of the nominal background estimate in SR I (IV), which is well covered within the nominal prediction uncertainties.